 PG-13 Movies: Pirates of the Caribbean: The Curse of the Black Pearl (2003), Pirates of the Caribbean: Dead Man’s Chest (2006), Pirates of the Caribbean: At World’s End (2007),

 Pirates of the Caribbean: On Stranger Tides (2011), Pirates of the Caribbean: Salazar’s Revenge (2017)

 The iconic theme music of the movie franchise rings in our ears more often than not, thanks to ‘The Curse of the Black Pearl’ and Gore Verbinski and Hans Zimmer.
-Perhaps this is the only example of a franchise which had increasingly downgrading and meaningless movies and storyline as it progressed.
-While “The Curse of the Black Pearl” was a undoubtful gem, “Salazar’s Revenge” was criticized for being “half-baked”, “repetitive” and “boring”.
-Regardless of what was or had been, “Pirates of the Caribbean” has given us a very unique, pirate-stylized theme like none other and we’re eternally grateful for the sensation that was “The Curse of the Black Pearl” and to some extent – “Dead Man’s Chest”.
-If nothing, the movie franchise very well deserves to be on our top PG-13 movies’ list of all the time.
+Perhaps this is the only example of a franchise that had increasingly downgrading and meaningless movies and storylines as it progressed.
+While “The Curse of the Black Pearl” was undoubtfully a gem, “Salazar’s Revenge” was criticized for being “half-baked,” “repetitive,” and “boring.”
+Regardless of what was or had been, “Pirates of the Caribbean” has given us a very unique, pirate-stylized theme like none other, and we’re eternally grateful for the sensation that was “The Curse of the Black Pearl” and, to some extent – “Dead Man’s Chest.”
+If nothing, the movie franchise very well deserves to be on our list of top PG-13 movies of all time.

 Read More: Best Movies Based on Plays

 15. The Prestige (2006)